omar-zaman/omam-fms/BACKEND_SETUP.md

 # Backend Setup Complete! 🎉

-The Express + MongoDB backend has been successfully integrated into your Omam FMS.
+The MongoDB backend is now served directly from the Next.js API routes.

 ## Quick Start